 For example, cancer symptoms for prostate cancer that women wouldn’t experience include new onset of erectile dysfunction, blood in the seminal fluid, or discomfort or pain when sitting from an enlarged prostate.
 And cancer symptoms in women with vaginal cancer can include abnormal vaginal discharge and pain during sex.

 Some cancers have differences between men and women that you might not expect—take lung cancer, for instance.
 Men and women have similar symptoms, like a persistent cough, hoarseness, coughing up blood, shortness of breath.
 What is different between the sexes is that in men, the most common type of lung cancer is squamous cell carcinoma; in women, it’s adenocarcinoma of the lung.
 And squamous cell carcinoma starts in the center of the lungs, while adenocarcinomas are tumors usually at the edges of the lungs.
-As a result, squamous cell carcinoma may cause symptoms at an earlier stage than the most common lung cancer type in women.
-Meaning lung cancer might be found in men sooner because they actually have signs and symptoms, whereas women might not.

 Let’s look at another cancer, a common one that occurs in about 68,000 adults in the U.S. a year: bladder cancer.
 Signs and symptoms of this cancer type include blood in your urine, pain while urinating, and pelvic pain.
 These can happen in both men and women, but researchers have found that women often have more advanced disease when diagnosed, and a worse prognosis, than men.